Carnegie Mellon University

 E-mail: jiyanpan AT cs DOT cmu DOT edu

-Advised by Prof. Takeo Kanade, I am a Robotics Ph.D. candidate in the School of Computer Science at Carnegie Mellon University.
+Advised by Prof. Takeo Kanade, I graduated with my Ph.D. in Robotics from the School of Computer Science at Carnegie Mellon University in May, 2014.
 I obtained my M.S. degree in Robotics from CMU in August 2011.
 Prior to my study and research at CMU, I received my M.S. degree with honor in Electronic Engineering from Fudan University in July 2008.
 In July 2005, I graduated with a B.S. degree in Electronic Engineering, also from Fudan University.

 I was born in Shanghai, the largest and modernest city in China.
 Before coming to the U.S., I lived in Shanghai for most of the time.

 - Machine Learning

 - Research Assistant, Carnegie Mellon University (08/2008-present)

 - Research Intern, IBM T. J. Watson Research Center (06/2010-12/2010)